lecovi/fictional-octo-engine/README.md

 user is `root`.
 And in a normal workflow if we add dependencies with `poetry` to have them installed inside our docker container we need to export them into a `requirements.txt` file.
-So, let's make a simple change here: install `poetry` and change to a non-priviled user.
+So, let's make a simple change here: install `poetry` and change to a non-priviled user inside our docker container.

 ## v0.7.0 - App with better project structure